-If money is no object and you can afford a custom board, or you're a touring musician with a tech, then the Schmidt Array custom pedalboards.
+If you have no set budget and you can afford a custom board, or you're a touring musician with a tech, then the Schmidt Array custom pedalboards.
 These are a favourite of professional and touring musicians around the world.
 These are incredibly sturdy and built to last.
 Of course, being so solid means it's bulky and heavy, so if space is at a premium and you don't have roadies to move your gear for you then something lighter might be more appropriate.